MisanthropeGirl/schroders/README.md

 ## 2025-10-16

 Mocking the `dataFetch` function so I can unit test it.
-Apparently I can do this [https://www.codementor.io/@chihebnabil/complete-guide-to-mocking-fetch-in-jest-2lejnjl4bs](without using mock service workers) but at this stage I don't know what I'm losing (integration tests, perhaps?) by not using them.
+Apparently I can do this [without using mock service workers](https://www.codementor.io/@chihebnabil/complete-guide-to-mocking-fetch-in-jest-2lejnjl4bs) but at this stage I don't know what I'm losing (integration tests, perhaps?) by not using them.
 One for the future once I've finished unit testing.

 Got a bit hung up trying to figure out the fail path (`utilities/index.ts:7`) so asked Claude and then asked it to run an eye over what I'd done over the last couple of days.